How to Decorate for Christmas

 Wondering how to decorate for Christmas?
 We're here to help you deck the halls—while staying true to your budget and style.

 For a retro look, break out the nutcrackers.
 These cute collectibles pair well with a variety of other holiday decor, and they can be found in various shapes, sizes and designs.
 This silver and gold solider, for example, pairs well with the metallic lanterns and frosted tree.
 (We love these vintage Christmas decorations, too.)
+If you want to make your decor sparkle even more, try out this latest trend—disco Christmas decor.

 Go for a rustic look